octopusthink/nautilus/src/components/ui/Icon/README.md

 Aligning an icon perfectly to text it's inline with can sometimes be tricky.
 By default, the container is set to vertical-align middle, but you can override this in your CSS if needed.

-If you have an Icon visually on its own that doesn't accompany any visible text, you may want to use the `noMargin` prop, which removes the default margins.

 ### Border & background

 An icon can have a border and a background.
 These use a circular shape by default because it looks nicest, but this value, along with border width, can be changed in your theme.